victordfb/noip-utils/README.md

 # Noip Utils

-Utilities to integrate your smart home or other technologies that has to have access from internet but you don't have a fixed ip.
+Utilities to integrate your smart home or other technologies that has to have access from internet but you don't have a static ip.

 ## Why another no-ip updater?